smart-data-models/dataModel.Ports/SeaportFacilities/doc/spec_ES.md

       x-ngsi:
         type: Property
     type:
-      description: 'It has to be SeaPortFacilities'
+      description: Property.
+It has to be SeaPortFacilities
       enum:
         - SeaPortFacilities
       type: string